KhronosGroup/Vulkan-ExtensionLayer/BUILD.md

   execution.
 - Please use `update_deps.py --help` to list additional options and read the internal documentation in `update_deps.py` for further information.
-- You can build against different C++ standards by setting the `VEL_CPP_STANDARD` option at cmake generation time.
-Current code is writtent to compile under C++11.

 ### Generated source code